Brunch & Batter

 A slice of blueberry baked oatmeal on a plate with blueberries.

 That's why baked oatmeal is such a great alternative.
-You just toss all the ingredients in a bowl, pour them into a baking dish, and the magical oven genie will take care of the rest.
+Just toss the ingredients in a bowl, pour them into a baking dish, and the magical oven genie will take care of the rest.
 The result?
 A warm, wholesome, flavor-packed morning treat.

 What is baked oatmeal?